 As the young anti-Nazi fighter, Julia Jentsch was named Best Actress, while Lou Taylor Pucci was Berlin’s Best Actor for his portrayal of Tilda Swinton and Vincent D’Onofrio’s insecure teenage son in Mike Mills’ U.S.-made Thumbsucker.

-More Berlin winners: Watermelon sex & Palestinian terrorists
+More Berlin winners: Kinky watermelon sex & Palestinian terrorists

 Written and directed by Tsai Ming-liang, the Taiwanese comedy-drama The Wayward Cloud was the recipient of the Berlin Film Festival’s Outstanding Artistic Achievement Silver Bear, specifically in recognition of Tsai’s screenplay.
 The sexually explicit tale also won both the International Federation of Film Critics’ Prize (for Official Competition entries) and the Alfred Bauer Prize (for a film that “opens new perspectives on cinematic art”).